Strained yogurt: South-Eastern Europe

 A variety of strained yogurt called "basa" is a traditional variety of cheese from the region of Lika in Croatia.
 In Serbia and North Macedonia, it is also known as kiselo mleko (кисело млеко).
-In southern Serbia, fermented with peppers, it is known as vurda.

 Northern Europe

 A type of strained yogurt named ymer is available in Denmark.
 In contrast to the Greek and Turkish variety, only a minor amount of whey is drained off in the production process.
 Ymer is traditionally consumed with the addition of ymerdrys (lit.: ymer-sprinkle), a mixture of roasted bread crumbs of rugbrød rye bread mixed with brown sugar.
 Like other types of soured dairy products, ymer is often consumed at breakfast.
 Strained yogurt topped with muesli and maple syrup is often served at brunch in cafés in Denmark.

 Strained yogurt is known as hangop, literally meaning 'hang up' in the Netherlands.
 It is a traditional dessert.
 Hangop may also be made using buttermilk.